raffhost/AutoRouterConfiguration/README.md

 ## Supported devices

-- **Teltonika RUT series** — RUT2xx, RUT36x, RUT361
-- **Teltonika TRB series** — TRB500, TRB501
+- Teltonika **RUT** series (e.g. RUT240)
+- Teltonika **TRB** series (e.g. TRB142)

 Both run on RutOS (based on OpenWrt).
-The tool communicates with the router over SSH using the Paramiko library.
-REST API support is planned for a later stage.
+The tool communicates with the router over SSH using the `paramiko` library.

 ---

 ## What the tool does

-1. Connects to the router via SSH (default: `root` / `admin01`)
-2. Changes the password to the company password
-3. Flashes the correct firmware for the selected model (without keeping old settings)
-4. Waits for the router to reboot, then logs in again and sets the password once more
-5. Sets the ISP profile and the correct APN for the selected mobile provider
-6. Checks that the mobile data connection is working

----

-## The app

-Three main actions:

-- **Connect** — establishes SSH connection to the router
+- **Connect / Disconnect** — establishes or closes the SSH connection to the router
-- **Update** — runs the full setup (firmware + password + APN)
-- **Status light** — shows green when connected, red when not (checks every second automatically)

-The left side of the window handles all input: firmware selection, ISP profile, mobile provider and APN, and the router password.
-The right side is reserved for a status panel (in progress).
+- **Update** — uploads the selected firmware, tests compatibility with the device first (`sysupgrade -T`) and only flashes if the test passes, so an incompatible image can never be written to the router by accident
+- **Change PW** — sets a new router password
+- **Set ISP** — switches the ISP profile (also updates APN and gateway automatically)
+- **Set APN** — sets the mobile APN manually and restarts the network interface
+- **NETRestart / Reboot** — restarts networking or reboots the router
+- **Auto Configuration** — runs the full setup in one go: connect → update firmware → wait for reboot → reconnect → change password → set ISP → reconnect → set APN → reconnect.
+Can be cancelled at any point with the **Cancel** button; the log then shows exactly which steps were completed and which were not
+- **Live status panel** — shows current IP, ISP, APN, firmware version and LAN MAC address, plus live checks for data connection, SIM state and network registration state (via `gsmctl`).
+  Values can be refreshed and copied to the clipboard

 ---